Earthmoving Machine Operator

-Earthmoving machine operators use digging machines (such as bulldozers, graders or hydraulic excavators) to remove, shape or level earth, rock and rubble.
+Earthmoving machine operators use digging machines, such as bulldozers or graders, to move, shape or level earth, rock and rubble.

 Pay for earthmoving machine operators depends on their location and experience.

-Their income is likely to vary during the year, as they often work longer hours in summer, and shorter hours in winter, or when it is too wet to work.
+Earthmoving machine operators' income may vary during the year, as they often work longer hours in summer, and shorter hours in winter, or when it is wet.

-Pay for earthmoving machine operators who run their own businesses varies depending on the success and size of their business.
+Pay for earthmoving machine operators who run their own businesses varies depending on the size and success of their business.